Fuseteam/docs.ubports.com/contribute/documentation.rst

 Final check of your contribution
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-After you have created your Merge Request (MR) on GitLab, the Continuous Integration (CI) system will make a test build of your contribution.
+After you have created your Merge Request on GitLab, the Continuous Integration (CI) system will make a test build of your contribution.
 Please double check whether this builds successfully and whether the result looks as you intended it to:

 * ..todo The instructions below are left over from GitHub ... once there is a working CI setup on GitLab this must be updated
 * Scroll to the bottom of the "Conversation" tab of your PR on github, here you will see the checks (You may have to click on "Show all checks")